Week 1: Introduction to structural

 important structural themes.

-Readings to extract information from:
+Readings you can extract further information from:

 Term/concept list for first week (note